 A bad system will beat a good person every time. — W. Edwards Deming

 This lesson, part of Deming’s System of Profound Knowledge, is called Appreciation for a System.
 It’s about understanding that every organization is a network of interdependent parts — departments, teams, and processes — working toward a shared purpose.
-When we manage only the parts, we sub-optimize the whole.

 Let’s bring this idea to life through a familiar story.